nicklalone/CIS---102---Getting-Started-with-Video-Game-Development/02 - assignments/09 - Week 9 - Levels.md

 ## Part 1 - Level Creation
-1. Create a map for your game that consists of multiple spaces.
+1. Create a way for levels to appear in your game.
-1. Create a way to identify those game states.
+1. Adjust the bricks for each level.

 ## Part 2 - Goals and Level Switching
 1. Create end goals for each level.